stoeps13/connections-doc/source/admin/install/cp_config_om_redis_verify.md

 3. Subscribe to the `connections.events` channel.
 4. To subscribe to the Redis `connections.events` channel you must first connect and authenticate with the password \(secret\) set during [bootstrap installation](cp_install_bootstrap.md).

+    !!! note
-    **Note:** If you configured SSH tunnelling, validate that the SSH Tunnel is working before you connect to the running Redis pod on the master server.
+    If you configured SSH tunnelling, validate that the SSH Tunnel is working before you connect to the running Redis pod on the master server.

     1. Connect to the Redis server: